List of The Legend of Zelda: Breath of the Wild and Tears of the Kingdom characters: Yunobo

 is a young Goron and a descendant of Daruk.
 He is voiced by Joe Hernandez in English and Miyuki Kobori in Japanese.
 Despite being cowardly, Yunobo possesses Daruk's power of protection and the original Sage of Fire's rolling attack.

 In Breath of the Wild, he helps Link enter Vah Rudania by acting as a cannonball to disable it.

 Yunobo also appears in Hyrule Warriors: Age of Calamity as a playable character.
 He can eat special Rock Roasts to change the effects of his Protection when he attacks.

 In Tears of the Kingdom, Yunobo became the president of the YunoboCo mining company prior to the Upheaval.
-During the Upheaval, he got mind controlled by Ganondorf, who used Phantom Ganon impersonating Zelda to manipulate him into mining the marbled rock, (which created Marbled Gohma and has negative effects on the Gorons who consume it) and consequently became a marbled rock lord.
+During the Upheaval, he got mind controlled by Ganondorf, who used Phantom Ganon impersonating Zelda to manipulate him into mining the marbled rock, (which was created by Marbled Gohma and has negative effects on the Gorons who consume it) and consequently became a marbled rock lord.
 After Link broke the mask that controlled him, Yunobo accompanies Link to the Fire Temple and defeated Marbled Gohma to get rid of the marbled rocks.
 Later, he becomes the Sage of Fire, gaining the ability to create a spirit avatar who assists Link using powerful rolling attacks.